solano/think-aloud2/readme.md

 File structure
 --------------

-Python code for preprocessing, embedding and analysing data is to be found in `think_aloud/'.
-Data is (predictably) in `data/' and some pytests are in `tests/', used to ensure that `compute_indices.py' works properly.
-Starting from the raw data file `data_stream_text_time.csv', one must execute, in this order:
+Python code for preprocessing, embedding and analysing data is to be found in `think_aloud/`.
+Data is (predictably) in `data/` and some pytests are in `tests/`, used to ensure that `compute_indices.py` works properly.
+Starting from the raw data file `data_stream_text_time.csv`, one must execute, in this order:

-- `preprocess.py' to clean up oral markers from transcribed speech and run a spellchecker (this generates the data files `text_*.csv'.
-The original structure of the dataset in kept in `data_stream_text_time_clean.csv')
+- `preprocess.py` to clean up oral markers from transcribed speech and run a spellchecker (this generates the data files `text_*.csv`.
+The original structure of the dataset in kept in `data_stream_text_time_clean.csv`)

-- `embed.py' to embed the generated text using LASER (this generates the data files `*_embeddings.npy');
+- `embed.py` to embed the generated text using LASER (this generates the data files `*_embeddings.npy`);

-- notebooks/compute_indices.ipynb to compute quantities on embedded data and export data files for statistical analysis (this generates all other data files);
+- `notebooks/compute_indices.ipynb` to compute quantities on embedded data and export data files for statistical analysis (this generates all other data files);

-- All other files in notebooks/, which are R notebooks used to do statistical tests with the package `lmerTest'.
+- All other files in notebooks/, which are R notebooks used to do statistical tests with the package `lmerTest`.

 Warnings